EmmanAbad/LABORATORY-PLACEHOLDER/README.md

 **INTRODUCTION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;Demonstrates how transmission media (wires or fiber) act as filters that distort digital signals by removing their high-frequency harmonics.
+&nbsp;&nbsp;&nbsp;&nbsp;* Demonstrates how transmission media (wires or fiber) act as filters that distort digital signals by removing their high-frequency harmonics.
 </p>

 **EXPLANATION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;When bandwidth is restricted, sharp digital pulses become rounded, causing Inter-Symbol Interference.
+&nbsp;&nbsp;&nbsp;&nbsp;* When bandwidth is restricted, sharp digital pulses become rounded, causing Inter-Symbol Interference.
 This experiment shows how a comparator can "square up" these distorted waves to restore clear logic levels for the receiver.
 </p>

 ---